 Crystal materials lacking inversion symmetry can exhibit a so-called χ(2) nonlinearity (→ nonlinear crystal materials).
-This can give rise to the phenomenon of frequency doubling , where an input (pump) wave generates another wave with twice the optical frequency (i.e. half the wavelength) in the medium.
+This can give rise to the phenomenon of frequency doubling , where an input (pump) wave generates another wave with twice the optical frequency (i.e. half the vacuum wavelength) in the medium.
 This process is also called second-harmonic generation.
-In most cases, the pump wave is delivered in the form of a laser beam, and the frequency-doubled (second-harmonic) wave is generated in the form of a beam propagating in a similar direction.
+In most cases, the pump wave is delivered in the form of a laser beam, and the frequency-doubled (second-harmonic) wave is generated in the form of a beam propagating in the same or a similar direction.

 The article on nonlinear crystal materials lists a number of crystal materials, many of which are popular for frequency doubling.
 Examples are lithium niobate (LiNbO3), potassium titanyl phosphate (KTP = KTiOPO4), and lithium triborate (LBO = LiB3O5).